 Sometimes the situation just mandates a tip, in my opinion.
 Could you imagine riding a bike in sweltering hot weather, freezing winds, or through torrential downpour to deliver food on time?
 Then you show up, deliver the food, and never receive a tip for your efforts?

-And in some metropolitan areas there could be a danger element — dealing with aggressive drivers, unkept roads, and whatever else could be out there.
+And in some metropolitan areas there could be a danger element — dealing with aggressive drivers, unkept roads, and whatever else could be lurking out there.
 Not to mention the fact that parking and/or leaving your car idle is very difficult, impossible, or illegal, in many locations.

 Also, if your Uber Eats driver is delivering your food directly to your doorstep, the convenience involved in that should warrant a tip.
 This is especially true if they have to hunt down your apartment building, climb up flights of stairs, and then locate your unit (and then find their way back out).

-After factoring in vehicle expenses, it is expected that Uber Eats drivers make around $8-$12 per hour (some do report higher wages).
+After factoring in vehicle expenses, it is expected that Uber Eats drivers make around $8-$12 per hour (some do report much higher wages).
 Depending on where you live that can be a pretty low amount of wages.
 If this is that driver’s only source of income then a small tip with each delivery could go a long wait for that person.

 Also, if you live out of the way and it takes your driver a longer time to get to you then those wages could be even lower.
 In some cases, the driver could be working effectively for well below minimum wage and so tips could be extremely important to keeping them afloat financially.